TeeheeTypes/TeeheeTypes.github.io/about.md

 ### Current Keyboards

-01. DriftMechanic Forever 65 in Navy
+01. Zekk.Works Ogre in Red
-02. Zekk.Works Ogre in Red
+02. Nazare 1-60 W1 in White
-03. Nazare 1-60 W1 in White
+03. Geonworks F2-84 in Black
-04. Geonworks F2-84 in Black
+04. Geonworks F1-8X 722 in Raw Aluminum
-05. Geonworks F1-8X 722 in Raw Aluminum
+05. Singa Unikorn in Red
 06. Jjw Cloudline in Red
-07. Singa Unikorn in Red
+07. -
 08. -
 09. -
 10. -